chanukathennakoon/Chanu-Chatbot/README.md

-# Chanu-Chatbot
+# Jester-Chatbot
-# 💬 Chanu AI Chatbot
+# 💬 Jester AI Chatbot

 A beautiful web-based chatbot using Google's Gemini API with support for:
 - Chat interaction